Fostering public appreciation and enjoyment of culinary literary arts in Canada.

 Celebrating Food, Culture & Community

-Taste Canada is proud to partner with the Canadian Museum of Immigration at Pier 21 to support their exhibit, Eat.
+Taste Canada is proud to have partnered with the Canadian Museum of Immigration at Pier 21 to support their exhibit, Eat.
 Make.
 Share: A Taste of Immigration.
-Through this collaboration, we highlight the deep connection between food, culture, and storytelling—bringing to life the recipes and traditions that define Canada’s diverse culinary landscape.
+This this collaboration highlighted the deep connection between food, culture, and storytelling—and brought to life the recipes and traditions that define Canada’s diverse culinary landscape.

 Canada’s food is as diverse as its people.
 The way we eat is shaped by over 400 years of immigration and relationship building between First Peoples, settlers, and newcomers.

-This bilingual travelling exhibition, created by The Canadian Museum of Immigration at Pier 21, opens in Halifax May 2025.
-It will then travel cross Canada for the next 5 years in both full-size and mini versions.
+This bilingual travelling exhibition, created by The Canadian Museum of Immigration at Pier 21, opened in Halifax May 2025.
+It will now travel across Canada for the next 5 years in both full-size and mini versions.

 Moderator: Stephanie Lui-Valentim, Co-founder & President, Quell